ImpressionEngineering/Perch-CleanTalk-Anti-Spam/README.md

 ~~~

 #### Configuration files
 - For each form you will need to produce a configuration file that contains the field IDs of the name, email, message and honeypot fields. (there is a fallback config file that uses the field ids from the example in Perch documentation but this is unlikely to be usefull the honeypot field name is probably incorrect).
-The config file should be placed in the folder perch/addons/apps/impeng_cleantalk/config/ with a filename config.[formKey].php (The formKey is the all lowercase version of the name without spaces).An exaple file would look like the one below but with your forms field names substituted.
-There is an file called gonfig.example.php which you can edit and rename.
+The config file should be placed in the folder perch/addons/apps/impeng_cleantalk/config/ with a filename config.[formKey].php (The formKey is the all lowercase version of the name without spaces).An example file would look like the one below but with your forms field names substituted.
+There is a file called config.example.php which you can edit and rename.

 ```
 <?php